briancaffey/django-step-by-step/vuepress-docs/docs/deploy/overview/README.md

 ## CI/CD Tools

-For docker swarm and local kubernetes deployments, a shell script is used to initiate the deployment process which involves building containers and and CLI tools for deployment:
+For local kubernetes deployments, a shell script is used to initiate the deployment process which involves building containers and and CLI tools for deployment:

-- `docker stack deploy` for docker swarm
 - `kubctl apply` for minikube

 ## Containers and container orchestration